randomknowledge/django-webvideo/Readme.md

 ## Installation

-To install ffmpeg with the required libs see the [FFmpeg UbuntuCompilationGuide](https://ffmpeg.org/trac/ffmpeg/wiki/UbuntuCompilationGuide)
+To install ffmpeg with the required libs on Ubuntu see the [FFmpeg UbuntuCompilationGuide](https://ffmpeg.org/trac/ffmpeg/wiki/UbuntuCompilationGuide)
 ____

 Install [pip](http://pypi.python.org/pypi/pip):